SaraVieira/open-source-stickers/stickers/gw-oscon-2025/gw-oscon-2025-official-logo/readme.md

-## Official GW OSCON Logo created by the GW Communication and Marketing Team
+## Official GW OSCON Logo

+Created by the GW Communication and Marketing Team